atar-axis/xpadneo/docs/README.md

 **Important:** Emulated profile switching won't work if you disabled the shift-mode of the Xbox logo button (module parameter `disable_shift_mode`).

+### Mouse Profile Support

+The driver can switch to emulating a mouse (and limited keyboard) on all supported controllers.
+Press
+<key>Guide</key>+<key>Select</key> to switch to mouse mode or back to controller mode:

+- Left stick moves the mouse pointer
+- Right stick can be used as a scrolling wheel/ball
+- Triggers for left and right mouse button
+- Shoulder buttons for back and forward button
+- D-pad for cursor movement
+- Menu to show on-screen keyboard (FIXME possible?
+KEY_KEYBOARD)
+- A for <key>Enter</key>
+- B for <key>Escape</key>

+**Important:** The mouse profile won't work if you disabled the shift-mode of the Xbox logo button (module parameter `disable_shift_mode`).

 ## Getting Started